dherrera1911/sqfa/docs/source/tutorials/toy_problem.md

 ## SQFA vs PCA in the 0-mean case

 To compare the methods, we will generate a toy problem with 3 classes over a 4 dimensional space.
-The first two and the last two dimensions of the data space will vary in different ways, and we will test what dimensions are emphasized by SQFA vs PCA and Linear Discriminant Analysis (LDA).
+We will introduce different statistical properties across the first two and the last two dimensions of the data space, and we will test which dimensions are emphasized by SQFA vs PCA and Linear Discriminant Analysis (LDA).

 SQFA finds the features that maximize the difference in second-order statistics between the classes.
 PCA, on the other hand, finds the features that